Abortion Laws: What’s Required To Get an Abortion?

 In U.S. v.
 Texas, a landmark Supreme Court case from 2021, SCOTUS weighed in on "fetal heartbeat" laws.

-In response to SCOTUS' decision in Dobbs, U.S. Attorney General Merrick Garland released a statement of support for abortion rights: “The Justice Department strongly disagrees with the Court's decision.
+U.S. Attorney General Merrick Garland responded to Dobbs by releasing a statement of support for abortion rights.
+He noted, “The Justice Department strongly disagrees with the Court's decision.
 This decision deals a devastating blow to reproductive freedom in the United States."

 In the statement, Garland continued: “It will have an immediate and irreversible impact on the lives of people across the country.
 And it will be greatly disproportionate in its effect – with the greatest burdens felt by people of color and those of limited financial means."